vcmorini/RFED/README.md

 # RFED Project
-Indoor Real-Time Patient Location System designed for health facilities.
-The goal was to track patients in real-time within the infrastructure thus detecting its bottlenecks.
+Indoor Patient Location System designed for health facilities.
+The goal was to track patients within the infrastructure thus detecting its bottlenecks.

 [YouTube - RFED Teaser](https://youtu.be/SeuhSV6cX2k)